-In 2020-2021 the Shire has focussed on improving behind the scenes functions like compliance and financial management, to enhance efficiency, service and integrity.
+In 2020-2021 the Shire has focussed on improving behind the scenes functions like compliance and financial management.
 Further corporate improvements are planned for 2021-2022.

-It has been a privilege to join the Morawa team and work alongside the community, Council and stakeholders of the Shire of Morawa over the 2020/2021 financial year.
+It has been a privilege to join the Morawa team and work alongside the community, Council and stakeholders of the Shire of Morawa over the 2020-2021 financial year.
 I would like to take this opportunity to sincerely thank the Shire President and Councillors for the opportunity to work with them for the Morawa community and the support they have given me since arriving in Morawa.